livia01px2019/timagotchi/README.md

 Additionally, if we end up adding multiplayer functionality, we can create a competition answering mode which will require us to create an algorithm to measure performance so that we can match similarly performing students with each other for competition.

-TA Approval: Approved pending change: you need to add in a core algorithmic component that takes this beyond a gamified webapp.
+TA Approval: Approved!
+Looks good.

 ### Idea 2 Dance Dance RevoluTim